 A. Have other scholars/ practitioners attempted to answer these questions?

-On the basis of what Maslow tells the reader, it appears that other scholars have attempted to answer similar questions or related questions.
-The author says that his theory falls within the traditions of James and Dewy and blends the theories of Wertheimer, Goldstein, Gestalt Psychology, Freud, and Adler.
+The author asserts that his theory falls within the traditions of James and Dewy and blends the theories of Wertheimer, Goldstein, Gestalt Psychology, Freud, and Adler.
 Specifically, the author uses Adler as the building block of his theory on self-esteem as a basic need, saying only that Adler stressed this need and points out that Freud neglected it.
 Further, he builds on Goldstein's work regarding self-actualization but again does not specify what he said about it.
 No other information is provided regarding the questions these scholars posed.